top of page

 D. Blango's creative and academic interests lie in the comingling of Philosophical Theology, Semiotics, and the Cognitive Psychology of the Imagination.

-The philosophy of my practice is to offer the viewer an opportunity to encounter, contemplate, and imagine God’s immanence.
-Operating with this vision, I contemplate the present while holding a reverent awareness of the not yet – without sacrificing one for the sake of the other.
-I am concerned with their union, and their dance.
-And in this dance, the kingdom of God is at hand.
-Paradoxically, I believe it is here, in-and-through the space of the imagination that we are apprehended by God in the realest sense."
+The philosophy of my practice is to offer the viewer an opportunity to encounter, contemplate, and imagine the extraordinary co-mingled with the quotidian.
+As I believe it is here, in-and-through the space of the imagination that we are, paradoxically, apprehended by God in the realest sense."

 - Jaden